Back To Search Results

 Introduction

 The following provides a summary of the continuing education requirement.
-Additional information should be obtained from the New Mexico Medical Board.
+The New Mexico Medical Board can provide additional information.

-This course assists allopathic and osteopathic physicians in their review of the New Mexico Practice Act.
-Osteopathic DO and allopathic MD physicians are currently governed by two separate boards governed by New Mexico Professional and Occupational Licenses code.
-However, reflecting national trends, the rules governing practice between DO and MD physicians are becomming closely aligned.
+This course assists allopathic and osteopathic physicians in reviewing the New Mexico Practice Act.
+Osteopathic DO and allopathic MD physicians are currently governed by 2 separate boards governed by the New Mexico Professional and Occupational Licenses Code.
+However, reflecting national trends, the rules governing practice between DO and MD physicians are becoming closely aligned.
 The practical and ethical conduct required of New Mexico physicians is very similar for DO and MD physicians.
 The New Mexico Board of Osteopathic Medicine website is an excellent resource for more information regarding DO physicians.
 Specific osteopathic rules and regulations and the New Mexico code can be found on the board's website.

 Issues of Concern